-If yesterday I talked about how to avoid injuries while doing sports today I will give you recommendations to move on to mountain races in the safest way.
+If yesterday I talked about how to avoid injuries while exercising, today I'll give you recommendations for transitioning to mountain running in the safest way possible.

-Trail running is a way of understanding the world of running, so fashionable in recent times, in a completely different way.
-It is designed for those who love the mountains, who want to enjoy a much more natural experience.
+Trail running is a completely different way of understanding the running world, so fashionable in recent times.
+It's designed for those who love the mountains and want to enjoy a much more natural experience.

 Trail running

-If you are used to running around the city or in the gym and you are thinking about taking the leap, follow these suggestions that may come in handy.
-The first of them is that you acquire the necessary equipment for this, starting with shoes: running shoes will not work for you, in fact, you could be running the risk of injuring yourself if you decide to use them.
+If you're used to running in the city or at the gym and are considering making the switch, follow these suggestions that might come in handy.
+The first is to get the necessary gear, starting with trainers: your regular running shoes won't do – in fact, you could be risking injury if you decide to use them.

-10 tips to get started in mountain running
+10 tips to get started with mountain running

-It could be a very good starting point, since he will be able to examine your initial physical condition and advise you on how to start with this new modality, what training you can do, what muscles you are interested in strengthening the most, etc.
+This could be an excellent starting point, as they can assess your initial physical condition and advise you on how to begin with this new discipline – what training you can do, which muscles you should focus on strengthening, etc.

 Follow adequate training